Family and Friends

 Family and Friends Service?

-Thanks to a partnership with the Christopher Meredith Foundation, (CMF), established in memory of Christopher; an Agent, Festival Director and much-loved member of the live music circuit, Music Support is proud to launch our new Family and Friends Service, developing new programs to support UK music industry peers and their loved ones.
+Thanks to a partnership with the Christopher Meredith Foundation (CMF) — established in memory of Christopher, an Agent, Festival Director, and much-loved member of the live music community — we are proud to offer dedicated support to the family and friends of those working in the UK music industry.

 Backstage crew holding one another